 But the impact of habitat destruction goes beyond the headlines, particularly with regards to freshwater biome animals.

-A lot of freshwater, particularly rivers, is being diverted to reservoirs and the like.
+A lot of freshwaters, particularly rivers, is being diverted to reservoirs and the like.
 This is destroying the locations where freshwater live.
 It is removing their food sources and killing the fish.
-In addition to this, habitats are also being destroyed by flood plains being dammed, certain types of agriculture, and urban development.
+In addition to this, habitats are also being destroyed by floodplains being dammed, certain types of agriculture, and urban development.

 Another example is the Lionfish, native to the south and Indian Oceans but now a pervasive menace throughout the waters off Florida’s Atlantic coast, the Caribbean and even as far as the northern Gulf of Mexico.
 These venomous predators are rapidly changing the local marine ecosystems and, as a consequence, adversely impacting both recreational and commercial fishing in the affected areas.

 These ‘alien’ species have also destroyed habitats and introduce diseases with which native fish are unable to cope.
 Many, such as the Lionfish, are also predators without predators of their own, further pressuring the native populations.